1sand0s/Solder_Reflow_Oven/README.md

 ![alt text](https://raw.githubusercontent.com/1sand0s/Solder_Reflow_Oven/master/img1.jpg)

 Now, lets examine our hydrogen peroxide molecule .
 It has a covalent bond between two oxygen atoms and each of these oxygen atoms forms a covalent bond with hydrogen atoms .
 Thus , every atom in this molecule has achieved either a duplet or octet and thus the molecule is stable.
 However , like in our previous case , the peroxide molecule is polarized .
 Of-course there is no fight between the oxygen atoms since they are identical in every aspect but between the oxygen and hydrogen .
 Except that this dipole moment is stronger than that of HCL.
-As a result hydrogen and chlorine covalent bond dissociate with the hydrogen attacking the peroxide linkage resulting in formation of water molecules while the copper on the PCB surface reacts with chlorine to form copper(II)chloride.
+This provides the loosely bound hydrogen with a more electronegative oxygen to be attracted to , as a result hydrogen and chlorine covalent bond dissociate with the hydrogen attacking the peroxide linkage resulting in formation of water molecules while the copper on the PCB surface reacts with chlorine to form copper(II)chloride through ionic bond .
+(Note:- The bigger +ve and -ve imply stronger dipole moment/charge induction)

 ![alt text](https://raw.githubusercontent.com/1sand0s/Solder_Reflow_Oven/master/img2.jpg)